QryptInc/Qrypt-PKCS-11/README.md

-# Qryptoki
+# Qrypt-PKCS-11

 ## Introduction

-Qryptoki is a wrapper of the PKCS#11 interface that returns quantum-sourced entropy to C_GenerateRandom calls.
+This repository contains the source code for qryptoki, a wrapper of the PKCS#11 interface that returns quantum-sourced entropy to C_GenerateRandom calls.

 ## Requirements
   * Supported OSes